 How to Buy Skis

 Buying skis can feel overwhelming!
-Ski expert Thomas Harari breaks it down—here are seven questions to ask yourself when buying skis.
+But, Ski Expert Thomas Harari breaks it down for you—here are seven questions to ask yourself when buying skis.

 There are lots of different types of skis out there, but there is a specific type of ski that will work best for you.
 Don't know where to start?
 Answer the following questions to help point yourself in the right direction.